 Haas is survived by his wife Cynthia and two children.

-The staff and attorneys at Speaks Law Firm send our condolences to the Haas family on this sad occasion.
+The premises liability attorneys at Speaks Law Firm send our condolences to the Haas family on this sad occasion.